fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 	- issue seems to occur because of file store get

 ----
+- [X] paths which include ".." or "." work for all commands
+- [X] cp command works properly for files
+- [X] cp command works properly for folders
 - [X] terminal commands do not terminate properly
 - [X] .keep files seem to not be created for new folder
 - [X] cp is not present in terminal